oggunderscore/PocketChef/README.md

-# PocketChef - Senior Capstone Project by Kevin Nguyen
+# PocketChef - by Kevin Nguyen, Joshua Duncan, Noah Khayat Albirkdar
 A multi-platform application designed to generate simple and budget-friendly recipes based on user's preferences powered by Artificial Intelligence

 # Description